beaurancourt/bestiary/_posts/2016-02-29-reef-shark.markdown

 **Challenge** 1/2 (100 XP)

-Pack Tactics.
-The shark has advantage on an attack roll against a creature if at least one of the shark’s allies is382 within 5 feet of the creature and the ally isn’t incapacitated.
-Water Breathing.
-The shark can breathe only underwater.
+***Pack Tactics.*** The shark has advantage on an attack roll against a creature if at least one of the shark’s allies is within 5 feet of the creature and the ally isn’t incapacitated.

+***Water Breathing.*** The shark can breathe only underwater.

 **Actions**

-Bite.
-Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
+***Bite.*** Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
 Hit: 6 (1d8 + 2) piercing damage.
 Smaller than giant sharks and hunter sharks, reef sharks inhabit shallow waters and coral reefs, gathering in small packs to hunt.
-A full-­‐‑grown specimen measures 6 to 10 feet long.
+A full-grown specimen measures 6 to 10 feet long.